Getting Help for the Person You Care For

 To ask for a social care assessment, contact your local council:

-Adult Social Care in Bournemouth and Christchurch
+Adult Social Care in Bournemouth, Christchurch and Poole

 Adult and Community Services in Dorset